 This is one of the best accessories that you can buy for your vehicle.
 It will make your driving even more of a pleasure.
 Sometimes you may find your original headlights failing to meet your expectations, especially when you are off-roading.
 It is essential to get a pair of good LED headlights that will make your ride safer for yourself and others.

 Before we see how to install JEEP Wrangler LED headlights, let us see the other available options to your stock headlights.
 Halogen is another common option that many people recommend.
-Let us see how these two compares.
+Let us see how this two compare.
 The first advantage with LED lights is that they consume much lesser power compared to the Halogen option.
 Another big advantage is that the LED lights last much longer than Halogen lights.
 But when it comes to cost the LED lights cost you more than Halogen lamps.

 Installing Your JEEP Wrangler LED Headlights

-Before you see how to install JEED Wrangler LED headlights, you must have done your research and got yourself the right LED headlights.
+Before you see how to install JEEP Wrangler LED headlights, you must have done your research and got yourself the right LED headlights.
 This is very important for getting what you want.
 See the various options available and buy the one that most suits your needs.
-Once you have purchased from a local shop or online, please inspect the contents of the box and ensure that everything is present there as per the companies list.
+Once you have purchased from a local shop or online, please inspect the contents of the box and ensure that everything is present there as per the company’s list.

 The first step to installing your LED headlights is to remove the rubber clips and opening your hood.
 You must remove the front grill if you want access to your headlights.
 It is easy to remove the screws with normal tools.
 You must be careful not to damage the grill when removing it.
 You can put your hands underneath to push grill upwards and remove it safely.